-His Lullaby for Sam appears on Aaron Larget-Caplan's New Lullaby CD from the Six Strings Sounds label, his second piano quartet Catharsis II is on the Millennial Masters Volume 3 from Ablaze Records, and his Duet for Xylophone and Drum Set is on Art Rock Circus's 2013 release Variations on a Dream.
-Singer Cece Otto will record Stolz's Lincoln Highway Songs for her forthcoming CD American Songline, and percussionist Darin Wadley will record Bullfrog for his forthcoming CD Big Bang.
-Princess Ka'iulani for flute is forthcoming in the SCI Journal of Musical Scores.
-Stolz's jazz and rock compositions appear on several other CDs.
+His Lullaby for Sam appears on Aaron Larget-Caplan's New Lullaby album from the Six Strings Sounds label, his second piano quartet Catharsis II is on the Millennial Masters Volume 3 from Ablaze Records, his Duet for Xylophone and Drum Set is on Art Rock Circus's 2013 release Variations on a Dream, his Lincoln Highway Songs appear on singer Cece Otto's album American Songline, and his Princess Ka'iulani for flute is on Modes, Vol. 30 of SCI's album series.
+Princess Ka'iulani was also published in Vol. 51 of SCI's Journal of Scores.
+His jazz and rock compositions appear on several other albums.

 Stolz is also a drum set performer in both the rock and jazz idioms, working with notable bands such as Swinging Popsicle, Halloween Town, and Art Rock Circus.
 He appears on the Johnny Pate 80th birthday concert CD with jazz greats Ron Carter, Phil Woods, Monty Alexander, Kenny Burrell and several others.
-His solo CD Nolan Stolz Rock Orchestra feautring prog-rock arrangements of "classical" works was released in 2011.
+His solo CD Nolan Stolz Rock Orchestra features prog-rock arrangements of "classical" works.
 He also appears on Halloween Town's 2011 CD Zafra Ct. which features Ryan Pardey, Wes Hines, two members of Louis IV (Jason Hill & Brian Karscig) and three members of The Killers (Dave Keuning, Tommy Marth, and Mark Stoermer).
-Born in Milwaukee, WI, Stolz grew up in Las Vegas in the 1990s.
-At only 17 years old, he joined the retro swing band Dirty Martinis, working regularly at the lounge of former Las Vegas Hilton.
+Growing up in Las Vegas in the 1990s, at only 17 years old, he joined the retro swing band Dirty Martinis, working regularly at the lounge of former Las Vegas Hilton.
 As a teenager, he started working with some of Las Vegas's finest jazz musicians (e.g., Joe Lano, JoBelle, Walt Blanton, Dennis Mellen, etc.) and backing up out-of-town performers (e.g., Carl Saunders, Jiggs Whigham, John Clark, etc.).

 Dr. Stolz did his undergraduate work in composition and jazz studies at the University of Nevada, Las Vegas, and went to graduate school at the University of Oregon and at The Hartt School.
 As a graduate student, he taught in the theory, composition, jazz and history departments.
 His composition teachers included Virko Baley, Robert Carl, David Crumb, Robert Kyr, Larry Alan Smith and Ken Steen, and his theory teachers included Jack Boss, Steve Larson, David Macbride and Michael Schiano.
 He studied drums with John Abraham, Chris Benham, Patrick Bowen, Gary Hobbs, Steve Houghton, Joe LaBarbera and Joe Malone, and studied jazz with Stefan Karlsson, Toby Koenigsberg, Dave Loeb, Joe Lano, Steve Owen, Bruce Paulson, Tom Warrington and Rocky Winslow.